godatadriven/spot/README.md

 # Spot: Spark-OpenTelemetry
 [![Build](https://github.com/godatadriven/spot/actions/workflows/ci.yml/badge.svg)](https://github.com/godatadriven/spot/actions/workflows/ci.yml)

-This package connects [Apache Spark™][sp-home] to [OpenTelemetry][ot-home].
+This package connects [Apache Spark™][sp-home] to [OpenTelemetry][ot-home] Tracing.

-This allows reporting tracing and metrics from any Spark or PySpark job to [OpenTelemetry Collector][ot-col], or directly to any [supported backend][ot-export].
+This allows reporting tracing from any Spark or PySpark job to [OpenTelemetry Collector][ot-col], or directly to any [supported backend][ot-export].

 ## Status

-ℹ️This project is in initial development.
-It's not ready for use.
+ℹ️This project is in early development.
+It can be used for proof-of-concept, but the instrumentation is not comprehensive.

 ## Usage